Leliana: Appearances

-Dragon Age: Inquisition

 In Dragon Age: Inquisition, Leliana is appointed as the organization's spymaster who deals in secrets and is quick to move amongst the shadows when diplomacy fails and when a deft touch is needed instead.
 She is presented as "suspicious and deliberate" who carefully chooses her allies to protect against betrayal and deception, and someone who is emotionally hardened due to her time working as an agent of the Divine due to her many enemies.
-If a world state is configured where Leliana had an relationship with the Hero of Ferelden during the events of Origins, this will be acknowledged within in-game dialogue.
+If a world state is configured where Leliana had a relationship with the Hero of Ferelden during the events of Origins, this will be acknowledged within in-game dialogue.
 Leliana is depicted as having become ruthless and unforgiving due to experiencing a crisis of faith following the untimely death of Divine Justinia V. the Inquisitor has the option of accepting her emergent personality, or attempt to reach the idealistic part of her seen in Origins.
 Mid-way through Inquisition's narrative, Leliana will emerge as a potential candidate for election as the next Divine of the Andrastrian Chantry, potentially succeeding Justinia V as Divine Victoria.

 In other media

 In the 2011 novel Dragon Age: Asunder, Leliana is presented as an agent of Divine Justinia V who attempts to mediate between the warring Mage and Templar factions.
 She later participates in a raid on the White Spire to free some captive mages, but her presence convinces the Templar Order that Divine Justinia is conspiring against them.
 In the 2014 novel Dragon Age: The Masked Empire, Leliana appears as an envoy to Empress Celene on behalf of Divine Justinia V. Among the topics of discussion between the characters include the ongoing Mage-Templar War, as well as a rebellion led by elves in the city of Halamshiral.

 Leliana makes a brief appearance in the 2015 comic book miniseries Dragon Age: Magekiller.
 She assigns Dorian Pavus and the Bull's Chargers on a mission to help the main characters of Magekiler, Marius and Tessa Forsythia, defeat the Venatori.
 She greets them upon their return to Caer Bronach, an old Ferelden military outpost in the Crestwood area.